East African People and exploring their cultures and tribes

 The Convention for the Safeguarding of Intangible Cultural Heritage (2003) defines intangible cultural heritage as “the practices, representations, expressions, knowledge, skills – as well as the instruments, objects, artifacts and cultural spaces associated therewith – that communities, groups and, in some cases, individuals recognize as part of their cultural heritage.”
 It’s a deep-rooted system that is passed from generation to generation and gives different cultures a sense of identity and continuity.

-Globalization threatens East African people and cultures as mobile phones and the internet bring Western movies, social media channels and the consumerist culture into a mostly undeveloped region.
+Globalization threatens East African people and cultural sites in East Africa.
+Current use of mobile phones and the internet bring Western movies, social media channels and the consumerist culture into a mostly undeveloped region of East Africa.
 Brands, music, films, publications, language and values change incessantly as young people fall prey to the magnetism of media, and technology and keeping up with the rest of the world.
 While it’s inevitable that East Africa joins the global village, these communities can still turn the tide, kick back and show the rest of the world how their customs, traditions and indigenous knowledge systems are vital tools for environmental, spiritual, social and economic survival.

 Six completely different tribes and the cultures in East African people